SOCIETY OF MARITIME ARBITRATORS, INC.

 - There shall be no discovery except as deemed necessary by the arbitrator.

-- The total items of dispute submitted by both parties under this procedure shall not number more than four, the combined total of which shall not exceed the figure agreed in the contract.
-At the arbitrator's sole discretion, a reasonable amendment to this limitation may be permitted.
+- The total items of the dispute submitted by both parties under this procedure shall not number more than four, the combined total of which shall not exceed the figure agreed in the contract.
+At the arbitrator’s sole discretion, a reasonable amendment to this limitation may be permitted.